neonstalwart/Subject/README.md

 # Subject
-a subject is slightly different to an object
+ * dependent
+ * target
+ * object

 ## Description
 [composable](https://github.com/kriszyp/compose) property descriptors.
-defers to [`Object.defineProperty`](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object/defineProperty) when available. by calling `set` and `get`, much of what is provided by `Object.defineProperty` can be achieved.
+defers to native [`Object.defineProperty`](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object/defineProperty) when suitable. by calling `set` and `get`, much of what is provided by `Object.defineProperty` can be achieved.

 ## Examples